kaichanvong/kaichanvong/README.md

-- 👋 Hi, I’m Kai on @kaichanvong
+- 👋 Hi, I’m Kai on @kaichanvong --more-about-kai [on this personal website (different web-domain)](https://www.kaivong.com/about 'goes to kaivong.com')
-- 👀 I’m interested in future CSS, different prog-langs, more
+- 👀 I’m interested in communities, future-proof CSS, different prog-langs, computer-games
-- 🌱 I’m currently learning memorization techniques, about parallel universe computer-game design
+- 🌱 I’m currently learning about different computer-games
 - 💞️ I’m looking to collaborate on anything web-based
-- 📫 How to reach me here, try [the email kaivong.com contact page](https://www.kaivong.com/contact 'goes to kaivong.com')
+- 📫 How to reach me?
+Here on github, you can also [email from the kaivong.com contact page](https://www.kaivong.com/contact 'goes to kaivong.com')

 <!---
 kaichanvong/kaichanvong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.